UnstoppableLu/Ingredion/README.md

 The objective of this project is to automate the extraction of sustainability and ESG (Environmental, Social, and Governance) data from company reports—typically published as unstructured PDF documents.
 These reports often contain valuable quantitative metrics (e.g., greenhouse gas emissions, renewable energy usage, water consumption, and workforce diversity), but extracting them manually is time-consuming and error-prone.

-This notebook demonstrates a data extraction pipeline that converts unstructured sustainability reports into structured, machine-readable datasets, enabling further analysis, comparison, and visualization.
+This repository contains a data extraction pipeline that converts unstructured sustainability reports into structured, machine-readable datasets, enabling further analysis, comparison, and visualization.

 # Challenges